UnderpaidLabcoat/UnderpaidLabcoat/README.md

 ## Hi there 👋
+Research assistant working in the material sciences I'm currently working on my PhD on the automation of organic electronic research. :)
 <!--
 **UnderpaidLabcoat/UnderpaidLabcoat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.